 Contact Professor Nancy Chin for details.

-To research programs sponsored by other colleges and universities, visit the Study Abroad Resource Library in our office and read the Institute for International Education publication entitled Short Term Study Abroad.
+To research programs sponsored by other colleges and universities, visit the Center for Education Abroad Office, schedule a meeting with a peer advisor, or visit the Education Abroad Portal.
 Application deadlines for summer programs vary, but typically they are in February or March.